-PG&E is providing this Operational Flow Order (OFO) Report (Report) as required by its OFO Settlement Agreement (OFO Settlement or Settlement)1 and as part of its continued commitment to keep the California natural gas market participants informed.
+PG&E is providing this Operational Flow Order (OFO) Report (Report) as specified in its OFO Settlement Agreement (OFO Settlement or Settlement)1 and as part of its continued commitment to keep the California natural gas market participants informed.
 These Reports are provided quarterly.
-This Report covers the first quarter of 2009 - January 1 through March 31.
+This Report covers the third quarter of 2011 - July 1 through September 30.
 The purpose of the OFO Report is to document "the number and causes of each customer-specific and system-wide OFO, EFO and 'trimming' occasion ('Event') within the prior three months.2"